Portuguese Water Dog

 Here's where Portuguese Water Dogs require a bit more commitment than your average breed - their gorgeous, low-shedding coats are absolutely beautiful but need regular professional attention.
 Think of it as an investment in having a dog that won't leave hair all over your favourite couch!

-You'll need to budget for professional grooming every 4-6 weeks, which is essential to prevent matting and keep your dog comfortable.
+You'll need to budget for professional grooming every 4-6 weeks, which can cost between $120 and $200 AUD depending on your location, and is essential to prevent matting and keep your dog comfortable.
 Their continuously growing coat will become unmanageable without regular clipping.
 You can choose between two traditional styles: the lion clip (where the hindquarters and muzzle are clipped short) or the retriever clip (where the entire coat is trimmed to about 2.5cm).

 Between professional grooms, you'll need to brush your Portuguese Water Dog several times a week - daily brushing is even better.
 Their curly or wavy coat tangles easily, especially after swimming sessions at your local beach or dog park.
 A good quality slicker brush and metal comb are your best friends here.